Welcome to today's edition of the Rush 24-7 podcast.

 It seems to me that it depends, as Chuck said, on the December election.

-Oh, yeah, what happened Sunday?
+Oh, yeah, what happened, Sunday?

-Why, if their turnout isn't big, and if that vote doesn't come out, oh, this country's doomed, they're not ready for democracy.
+Why, if their turnout isn't big and if that vote doesn't come out, oh, this country is doomed.

 Now this one's happening.

-We're still we're gonna find failure wherever we can.
+Going to find failure wherever we can.

-The Associated Press in a story over the weekend, in a brilliant illustration of how to turn a positive into a negative.
+The Associated Press in a story over the weekend in, in a brilliant illustration of how to turn a positive into a negative, Sunnis appear to fall short in Iraq vote.

-The apparent acceptance was a major step in the attempt to establish a democratic government that could lead to the withdrawal of U.S. troops.
+The apparent acceptance was a major step in the attempt to establish a democratic government that could lead to the withdrawal of U.s troops.

-In the crucial central provinces, with mixed ethnic and religious populations, enough Shiites and Kurds voted to stymie the Sunni bid to reject the Constitution.
+In the crucial central provinces with mixed ethnic and religious populations, enough Shiites and Kurds voted to stymie the Sunni bid to reject the constitution, but the outcome could further divide the nation, with many Sunnis fearing the new decentralized government will deprive them of their fair share in the country's vast oil wealth.

-Large numbers of Sunnis voted no, and some of their leaders were already rejecting the apparent result.
+Large numbers of Sunnis voted no and some of their leaders were already rejecting the apparent result.

 Yeah, we know this.